From Grounding to Manipulation: Case Studies of Foundation Model Integration in Embodied Robotic Systems: Case Studies on Instruction Grounding

-\paragraph{Benchmark Dataset.} To minimize the impact of vision priors on measured performance, we design benchmarking scenarios using household objects placed on a tabletop.
-These objects are commonly represented in the training datasets of the foundation models, and the tabletop setup features minimal variation in lighting and camera angles—ensuring that the evaluation primarily reflects grounding capabilities.
+\paragraph{Benchmark Dataset.} To isolate grounding ability from general vision priors, we design carefully controlled scenarios using household objects placed on a tabletop.
+These objects are widely represented in FM training corpora, while the tabletop setup minimizes variation in lighting and camera angles—ensuring the evaluation primarily reflects grounding performance.

-We curated a new Instruction Grounding benchmark dataset.
-In images containing multiple household objects, each object is tagged with a number as the visual prompt, and each image is paired with language instructions crafted to test visual commonsense and cross-modal disambiguation concerning attribute or spatial relationships -- for “\emph{pick up the red-capped marker},” the color must be used to select one among a few markers; whereas “\emph{grasp the cup in front of the screwdriver}” requires reasoning over spatial relations (Fig.~\ref{fig3}; Appendix).
+We curated a new Instruction Grounding benchmark (Fig.~\ref{fig3}) consisting of images with multiple household objects, each tagged with numbers as visual prompts and paired with instructions targeting visual commonsense and cross-modal disambiguation.
+For example, “\emph{pick up the red-capped marker}” requires attribute reasoning to choose among markers, while “\emph{grasp the cup in front of the screwdriver}” tests spatial reasoning (Appendix Table~\ref{tab:A3}).
+These tasks highlight how grounding errors can lead to execution failures in embodied systems.

-Language ambiguity often leads to execution failure in an embodied system.
-By comparing specialist VLMs and multimodal LLMs, we reveal their concrete failure modes that further inform our design implications in Sec.~\ref{sec:5}.